-- read and comply with the Diabetes Management Policy, Medical Conditions Policy and Administration of Medication Policy - know which child/ren are diagnosed with diabetes, and the location of their monitoring equipment, diabetes medical management plans and risk management plans and any prescribed medications - perform finger-prick blood glucose or urinalysis monitoring as required and will act by following the child's diabetes medical management plan if these are abnormal - communicate with parents/guardians regarding the management of their child's medical condition as per their communication plan - ensure that children diagnosed with diabetes are not discriminated against in any way and are able to participate fully in all programs and activities at the Service - follow the strategies developed for the management of diabetes at the Service - ensure a copy of the child's diabetes medical management plan is visible and known to staff within the Service - take all personal medical management/action plans, monitoring equipment, medication records, and any prescribed medication on excursions and other events outside the Service - recognise the symptoms of a diabetic emergency and treat appropriately by following the Diabetes medical management/action plan - ensure a suitably trained and qualified educator will administer prescribed medication if needed according to the medical management/action plan and in accordance with the Service's Administration of Medication Policy - record any medication in the Administration of Medication Record - identify and where possible minimise possible triggers as outlined in the child's medical management plan and risk minimisation plan - increase supervision of a child diagnosed with diabetes on special occasions such as excursions, community engagements, parties and family days, as well as during periods of high-energy activities - ensure appropriate supplies of insulin administration equipment, carbohydrate and hypo food are taken on excursions, including back-up supplies in the event of delays
+- read and comply with the Diabetes Management Policy, Medical Conditions Policy and Administration of Medication Policy - know which child/ren are diagnosed with diabetes, and the location of their monitoring equipment, medical management plan and risk management plans and any prescribed medications - perform finger-prick blood glucose or urinalysis monitoring as required and will act by following the child's medical management plan if these are abnormal - communicate with parents/guardians regarding the management of their child's medical condition as per their communication plan - ensure that children diagnosed with diabetes are not discriminated against in any way and are able to participate fully in all programs and activities at the Service - follow the strategies developed for the management of diabetes at the Service - ensure a copy of the child's diabetes medical management plan is visible and known to staff within the Service - take all personal medical management/action plans, monitoring equipment, medication records, and any prescribed medication on excursions and other events outside the Service

-- maintain a record of the expiry date of the prescribed medication relating to the medical condition to ensure it is replaced prior to expiry - ensure the location is known of glucose foods or sweetened drinks to treat hypoglycaemia (low blood glucose), e.g. glucose tablets, glucose jellybeans, etc.
+- recognise the symptoms of a diabetic emergency and treat appropriately by following the medical management plan - ensure a suitably trained and qualified educator will administer prescribed medication if needed according to the medical management/action plan and in accordance with the Service's Administration of Medication Policy - record any medication in the Administration of Medication Record - identify and where possible minimise possible triggers as outlined in the child's medical management plan and risk minimisation plan - increase supervision of a child diagnosed with diabetes on special occasions such as excursions, community engagements, parties and family days, as well as during periods of high-energy activities - ensure appropriate supplies of insulin administration equipment, carbohydrate and hypo food are taken on excursions, including back-up supplies in the event of delays - maintain a record of the expiry date of the prescribed medication relating to the medical condition to ensure it is replaced prior to expiry - ensure the location is known of glucose foods or sweetened drinks to treat hypoglycaemia (low blood glucose), e.g. glucose tablets, glucose jellybeans, etc.

-FAMILIES WILL ENSURE THEY PROVIDE THE SERVICE WITH:
+FAMILIES WILL:

-- details of the child's health condition, treatment, medications, and known triggers - their doctor's name, address and phone number, and a phone number for an authorised nominee and/or emergency contact person in case of an emergency - a medical management plan following enrolment and prior to the child starting at the Service.
-The plan must be completed by their child's diabetes team (paediatrician or endocrinologist, general practitioner and diabetes educator).
-The plan should include: - when, how, and how often the child is to have finger-prick or urinalysis glucose or ketone monitoring - o what meals and snacks are required including food types/groups, amount and timing - o what activities and exercise the child can or cannot do - o whether the child can go on excursions and what provisions are required - what symptoms and signs to look for that might indicate hypoglycaemia (low blood glucose) or hyperglycaemia (high blood glucose) - what action to take in the case of an emergency - o an up-to-date photograph of the child - the appropriate monitoring equipment needed according to the diabetes medical management plan - an adequate supply of emergency insulin for the child at all times according to the medical management plan - any changes to their child's medical condition including the provision of a new diabetes medical management plan to reflect these changes as needed - all relevant information and concerns to staff, for example, any matter relating to the health of the child that may impact on the management of their diabetes.
+- provide details of the child's health condition, treatment, medications, and known triggers during the enrolment process - provide a medical management plan following enrolment and prior to the child starting at the Service.
+The plan must be completed by their child's diabetes team (paediatrician or endocrinologist, general practitioner and diabetes educator). - develop a risk minimisation plan in collaboration with the nominated supervisor and other service staff - develop a communication plan in collaboration with the nominated supervisor and lead educators - ensure the appropriate monitoring equipment needed according to the diabetes medical management plan is provided to the Service - ensure an adequate supply of emergency insulin for the child is always provided according to the medical management plan - notify the Service of any changes to their child's medical condition in writing via email or StoryPark including the provision of a new diabetes medical management plan to reflect these changes as needed

+- communicate all relevant information and concerns to staff, for example, any matter relating to the health of the child that may impact on the management of their diabetes - review the risk minimisation plan annually with the nominated supervisor and other service staff